-The Sonoma Mission is part of the Sonoma State Historic Park and the $3 you paid to enter the mission includes a lot of other historic spots such as Vallejo’s House, the barracks, and a few old hotels.
+The Sonoma Mission is part of the Sonoma State Historic Park, and the $3 you paid to enter the mission includes a lot of other historical spots such as Vallejo’s House, the barracks, and a few old hotels.
 If you have time, stop by and check a few of these out.

 Bear Flag Memorial

 Kitty-corner from the mission, you can see a memorial that talks about how the state came up with the bear for its flag.
 It is pretty cool to see and something that you should do before you leave the square.

 Buena Vista Winery – Oldest Winery in CA